FidhaFathimaSalim/jobpro/README.md

 **2. HIREBOT**

 LHMS features an intelligent chatbot that interacts with candidates and answers common queries.
 Chatbot Implementation, the integration of a chatbot enhances user interaction by providing instant responses to queries related to job openings, skill requirements, and resume building.

+**3. CAREERFORGE**

+Create a professional resume in minutes with our easy-to-use resume builder app.Land your dream job with a standout CV.